micmejia/bible-dump/NKJV/Exodus/Exod 13.md

 It shall be as a sign to you on your hand and as a memorial between your eyes, that the Lord's law may be in your mouth; for with a strong hand the Lord has brought you out of Egypt.

 ###### 10
-You shall therefore keep this [^c]ordinance in its season from year to year. ## The Law of the Firstborn
+You shall therefore keep this ordinance in its season from year to year. ## The Law of the Firstborn

 ###### 11
 "And it shall be, when the Lord brings you into the land of the Canaanites, as He swore to you and your fathers, and gives it to you,

 ###### 12
-that you shall [^d]set apart to the Lord all that open the womb, that is, every firstborn that comes from an animal which you have; the males _shall be_ the Lord's.
+that you shall set apart to the Lord all that open the womb, that is, every firstborn that comes from an animal which you have; the males _shall be_ the Lord's.

 ###### 13
 But every firstborn of a donkey you shall redeem with a lamb; and if you will not redeem _it,_ then you shall break its neck.
 And all the firstborn of man among your sons you shall redeem.